Openpipes-org/.github/profile/README.md

 ## Linux-embedded distro

-Pipebian64 is a optimized and low latency audio engine distro for Raspberry Pi4 B. With Pipebian64 the user can build their own powerful music workstation with a VPO open-source software like GrandOrgue.
+Pipebian64 is a optimized and low latency audio engine distro for Raspberry Pi4 B / Raspberry Pi 5.
+With Pipebian64 the user can build their own powerful music workstation with a VPO open-source software like GrandOrgue.

 ## MIDI Controller Boards